chesslogical/StarterPack1/README.md

  This readme is a Work In Progress.
 Duplicates mean the higher number duplicate is intended for re-write or modification.
 Do NOT run any of this code unless you understand what it does.
-If possible you should get an old computer and use it exclusively to test/learn rust code and re-install the OS frequently.

   Code for the discerning Rust coder.